brunoluiz/brunoluiz.github.io/content/blog/2022/nov/low-downtime-postgres-upgrade-i-want-to-believe/index.md

 2. ANALYSEs, VACUUMs, and REINDEXes can be done before live traffic.
 3. The teams can benchmark queries to evaluate their performance before the switchover.

 [There are some limitations][22], which overlap with some from DMS, so be aware.
 Mainly, the database schema and sequence data are not replicated on the replication.
-The team will need to create the target using `pg_dumpall` and `pg_dump` or some backup + table truncation, and the sequences have to be manually reset during the switchover.
+The team will need to create the target using `pg_dumpall` and `pg_dump` or some backup/clone + table truncation, and the sequences have to be manually reset during the switchover.

 After an initial discovery time to write a run-book, the first test came around and setting it up was relatively easy.
 To create the target, we cloned it, deleted the tables and recreated them using `pg_dump --schema-only`.
 Once the publisher/subscriber setup was done, it was a matter of waiting for it to fully sync.